-371 This is the solar year in tithis, and it is found in an in-and-out circumambulation of all four courner towers.
+371 This is the solar year in tithis, and it is found in an in-and-out circumambulation of all four corner towers.

-Solar and lunar measurements
+Solar and lunar measurements; Temple Antecedents

-The solar and lunar numbers that show up in the design of the Angkor Wat temple are the number of nakṣatras, the number of months in the year, the days in the lunar month, the days of the solar month, and so on.
+The solar and lunar numbers that show up in the design of the Angkor Wat temple are the number of nakshatras, the number of months in the year, the days in the lunar month, the days of the solar month, and so on.
 Lunar observations appear to have been made from the causeway.

-The division of the year into the two halves of 189 and 176.37 was recently explained by the author as being derived from the Śatapatha Brāhmaṇa.
-In layer 5 of the altar described in the Śatapatha, a division of the year into the two halves in the proportion 15:14 is given (Figure 5).
-This proportion corresponds to the numbers 189 and 176.4 which are just the numbers used at Angkor Wat.
+The division of the year into the two halves of 189 and 176.37 was recently explained by the author as being derived from the Shatapatha Brahmana.
+In layer 5 of the altar described in the Shatapatha, a division of the year into the two halves in the proportion 15:14 is given (Kak, 1998, 2000).
+This proportion corresponds to the numbers 189 and 176.4 used at Angkor Wat, where in the central tower the topmost elevation has dimensions of 189 east-west and 176.37 north-south.

-Figure 6 explains the physics behind the asymmetry in the sun's orbit.
-As one can see, the period from the autumnal equinox to the vernal equinox is smaller than the opposite circuit.
+The elliptical orbit of the earth together with the fact that the sun is at a slight offset is behind the asymmetry in the sun's orbit.
+The period from the autumnal equinox to the vernal equinox is smaller than the opposite circuit.
 The interval between successive perihelia, the anomalistic year, is 365.25964 days which is 0.01845 days longer than the tropical year on which our calendar is based.
 In 1000 calendar years, the date of the perihelion advances about 18 days.
-Considering Figure 6 again, the perihelion was roughly on December 18 during the time of the construction of Angkor Wat; and it was on October 27 during early 2nd millennium BC, the most likely period of the composition of the Satapatha Brāhmaṇa.
+The perihelion was roughly on December 18 during the time of the construction of Angkor Wat; and it was on October 27 during early 2nd millennium BC, the most likely period of the composition of the Shatapatha Brahmana.
 In all these cases the perihelion occurs during the autumn/winter period, and so by Kepler's 2nd law we know that the speed of the sun in its orbit around the earth is greater during the months autumn and winter than in spring and summer.

-During the time of the Satapatha Brāhmaṇa, the apogee was about midway through the spring season, which was then somewhat more than 94 days.
-The extra brick in the spring quadrant (Figure 5) may symbolically reflect the discovery that this quarter had more days in it, a discovery made at a time when a satisfactory formula had not yet been developed for the progress of the sun on the ecliptic.
+During the time of the Shatapatha Brahmana, the apogee was about midway through the spring season, which was then somewhat more than 94 days.
+The extra brick in the spring quadrant may symbolically reflect the discovery that this quarter had more days in it, a discovery made at a time when a satisfactory formula had not yet been developed for the progress of the sun on the ecliptic.